How to Roll Out Cookie Dough

 Consider the following before baking:

 - Use a recipe without leaveners.
-These cookies need to bake up thin, flat and ready for a primer of icing before the sprinkles and swirling happens.
+These cookies need to be baked thin, flat and ready for a primer of icing before the sprinkles and swirling happens.
 Don’t let bumpy cookies get you down.

 - Roll out your dough between two sheets of parchment paper.
 WHAT?!?
 Yeah, this is the game changer.
 Take your just-mixed cookie dough, drop it like it’s hot on a piece of parchment, cover it with another piece of parchment paper, break out the rolling pin and roll it to your desired thickness.
 Avoid rolling over the edges; these will be thinner than the inside of your cookies and will burn.